Blogging Statistics 2023: Ultimate List of Blogging Statistics and Facts

 • Only 25 percent of blog postings include video.

 • While using video in blog articles is not typical, it is highly successful.
-Bloggers that used video in their blogs got better results than those who used quotes, photos, and data.
+Bloggers who used video in their blogs got better results than those who used quotes, photos, and data.

 • Only 3 percent of bloggers use more than ten photographs in their postings.